 Source Plan Assessed?
-Additional Measure Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) Reduce Ire х DS1: Improve administration of dangerous substances through use of awareness campaigns, improvement in product labelling, support of auditing and reporting and improved information sharing No environmental impacts would be expected to occur as a result of implementation of this measure, aside from the positive impacts for water quality.
-Not assessed Ire х DS2: Review of wastewater and industrial licences DS2 is directed at information gathering and, while an important step in the planning process, is not suitable for assessment.
-However, DS2 is the first step in the implementation of DS3, which is aimed at bringing emissions in line with relevant standards and for which an assessment was carried out.
-DS2 must take account of protected areas objectives and requirements and prioritise review according to their needs.
-Not assessed Ire V DS3: Reduction of pollution by control of point sources through use of pollution reduction programmes Positive: Pollution reduction programmes are likely to lead to improvements in water quality and biodiversity by reducing chemical pollution to water bodies.
-This is particularly important in sensitive habitats, in particular for freshwater pearl mussels catchments.
-Must take account of protected areas objectives and requirements and prioritise review according to their needs.
-No mitigation required Ire 1 DS4: Reduce discharges, losses and emissions from diffuse sources, including in groundwater source protection zones Positive: May lead to improvements in water quality and benefits for biodiversity due to dangerous substances emissions from diffuse sources especially pesticides and herbicides.
-Overall positive affect on water quality and biodiversity.
-No mitigation required
+Additional Measu ure Assessment of likely impacts from additional meas summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) Reduce Ire x DS1: Improve admini dangerous subs through use of a campaigns, imp in product label support of audit reporting and in information sha stances result of implementation of this measure, aside from positive impacts for water quality. provement ling, ing and nproved Ire х DS2: Review of waste industrial licenc ble for n the ssions sment areas Ire V DS3: Reduction of point control of point through use of preduction progra sources improvements in water quality and biodiversity by reducin pollution chemical pollution to water bodies.
+This is particularly ng r Ire V DS4: Reduce dischar losses and emis diffuse sources, in groundwater protection zone ssions from benefits for biodiversity due to dangerous substances including emissions from diffuse sources especially pesticides and herbicides.
+Overall positive affect on water quality and No mitigation required Replace/Upgr ade

 Ire \checkmark DS5: Upgrade treatment to remove substances from effluent Positive: May lead to improvements in water quality and benefits for biodiversity due to reduced dangerous substances emissions from effluent.
 Overall positive affect on water quality and biodiversity.
 AA required if this would involve the building of a new plant or an extension to an existing plant.
-Relocate Ire \checkmark DS6: Relocate discharge point Positive: Likely to lead to an improvement in the quality of biodiversity, flora and fauna if relocated away from sensitive/protected habitats and species.
+Relocate Relocate Ire \checkmark DS6: Relocate discharge point Positive: Likely to lead to an improvement in the quality of biodiversity, flora and fauna if relocated away from sensitive/protected habitats and species.
 AA required.